emo-nikoloff/Technical-University/README.md

 # 🎓 Technical University
-This repository contains my solutions to the programming exercises and assignments provided by the **Technical University**.
+This repository contains my solutions to the programming exercises and assignments provided by **Technical University - Sofia**.

 ---